ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 Much cleaner!
 By separating the logic of finding what our private IP address is from the actual configuration, we have a cleaner config and a very useful variable.

-The advantage of this pattern is that we can use it in all of our templates.
+The advantage of this pattern is that we can use the synthetic fact in all of our templates.
 Anywhere we want to generically reference a private IP address, we have this variable available.
 You can imagine other synthetic facts that might be useful - a list variable `private_network_addresses` for hosts connected to multiple private networks, or a `public_network_address` variable.

 Here are some other ideas for synthetic facts you might derive from `setup`: